jack08/static-test/source/lyft/index.md

 ### Take Advantage of Lyft Rewards

 Lyft offers many perks to its drivers.
 You can save at the gas pump at some Shell stations and even rent a car with Express Drive.

+Want to become a Lyft driver, but unsure on driver or car requirements?
+Lyft is wonderful in that they simplify the driver application process.

+    Pass vehicle inspection
+    In-state insurance with name on policy
+    In-state US drivers license
+    1+ year US driving experience
+    In-state plates, current registration (commercial plates work) Pass background and driving record check
+    Current smartphone: iPhone 4s+ (iOS 7+), Android (4.0+)
+    Comply with any local regulations in your area